top of page

 Conductor

-Following a career spanning over two decades of global touring and recording as 1st violinist with the Philharmonia Orchestra, Adrián has turned his attention in recent years to conducting, a role in which he feels more able to make a meaningful social and artistic contribution.
+Adrián brings over two decades of live, global touring and recording experience as 1st violinist with the Philharmonia Orchestra to his conducting, a role in which he feels more naturally capable of making a meaningful artistic and social contribution.

-in 2024 Adrián conducted the Philharmonia Orchestra on a well-received first tour of a major international symphony orchestra to Mauritius, uniting the Orchestra with the nation's two main choirs.
-In the same year, he conducted the Benedetti Sessions in Perth, working with Nicola Benedetti, the Ayoub sisters, the BS team, and hundreds of children of all ages across several performances.
-The seeds for his inspiring, empathetic music-making however, were planted decades earlier while hammering the Berlin Wall on New Year's Eve 1989, during a European tour of the JM World Youth Orchestra.
+In 2024 Adrián conducted the Philharmonia Orchestra on a groundbreaking first tour of a major international symphony orchestra to Mauritius, uniting the Orchestra with the nation's two choirs.
+He also conducted the Benedetti Sessions in Perth, collaborating with Nicola Benedetti, the Ayoub sisters, the BS team, and hundreds of children of all ages across several performances,

 Orchestra Redefined_edited.jpg